zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

   - ✅ Almost everyone agrees that `/resource/` should return content from `resource/index.html`
   - 🆘-ish Netlify redirects to `/resource` instead.

 More seriously, I think this case actually represents a larger URL _usability problem_ for the content.
 In this case, though pedantically and technically correct, `/resource` and `/resource/` confusingly resolve to different pieces of content.
-I think this should be avoided if at all possible and a tooling error is more than warranted.
-It could be argued that Netlify takes an opinionated stance here to attempt to resolve the issue at a platform level.
+I think this should be avoided if at all possible and a **tooling error** is warranted.
+It could be argued that Netlify takes an opinionated stance here to attempt to resolve the ambiguity at a platform level.

 <div class="callout callout--11ty callout--sm">
   {%- renderTemplate "liquid,md" -%}